PURPOSE OF THIS POLICY

 Reporting a Crime or Other Emergency

-Colorado State University has designated the CSU Police Department as the office where you should immediately report ANY crime.
+Colorado State University has designated the CSU Police Department as the office where you should immediately report ANY and ALL crimes.

 Colorado State University encourages the prompt reporting of crimes and other emergencies to CSUPD.
 This prompt reporting allows for investigation, crime reduction, community awareness, and accurate statistical data, all of which enhance safety.

-To report a crime in progress or immediate threat to campus safety: DIAL 911 from any phone and identify your location at Colorado State University to the dispatcher.
+To report a crime in progress or an immediate threat to campus safety, DIAL 911 from any phone and identify your location to the dispatcher.

 To report a crime that is no longer in progress and is not an immediate threat: http://police.colostate.edu/pages/police-services.aspx#report or 970-491-6425.
 Crimes may be reported anonymously.

-To report a fire, DIAL 911 from any phone and identify your location at Colorado State University and the location of the fire.
+To report a fire, DIAL 911 from any phone and identify your location and the location of the fire.

 To report any other emergency in progress, DIAL 911.
 Non-emergencies may be reported to the CSU Police Department by dialing 970-491-6425.